-Get Price Confirmation Ahead Of Time
+Get Price Confirmation Ahead of Time

 Find Your Own Urn

-Another one of the regulations outlined in the Funeral Rule is that families are allowed to purchase their own cremation urns or caskets:
+One of the regulations outlined in the Funeral Rule is that families are allowed to purchase their own cremation urns or caskets:

 “The funeral provider cannot refuse to handle a casket or urn you bought online, at a local casket store, or somewhere else – or charge you a fee to do it.
 The funeral home cannot require you to be there when the casket or urn is delivered to them.”